LocalGovDigital/content-standards/markdown/LocalGovDigital_ContentStandards.md

 Are you sure that the information or images you’re including are owned by your organisation and won’t change outside of our control?

+Are headings used appropriately to break content up into identifiable sections?

+Headings provide a means for customers to quickly scan a page and identify the content they want to read.
+However, having too many headings can make a page look cluttered, making it harder to scan, so finding a good balance is key.

+The important thing to keep in mind is to use the correct HTML headings rather than bold text.
+The styling used will visually imply sections and sub-sections of text, and will do the same for screen readers, aiding accessibility.

+If a content page is long and contains a lot of headings, it can help to break down the text over a number of separate pages.
+Not only will this aid readabilty, but it will also improve your SEO as keywords will be more relevant on shorter pages.

 Consider…